-I am attorney Alexzander Adams, and I am writing this page for my future bankruptcy clients, as well as others who meet with me and decide to go another route.
+I am bankruptcy attorney Alexzander Adams, and I am writing this page for my future bankruptcy clients, as well as others who meet with me and decide to go another route.

 Let’s start at the beginning.
 If you are reading my words here, then today is not the beginning of this journey for you.
-Oftentimes, it takes my clients literally years to seek help with their personal finances before a “straw breaking the camel’s back” moment catapults them into my office.
+Oftentimes, it takes my clients years to seek help with their personal finances before a “straw breaking the camel’s back” moment catapults them into my office.
 Maybe it’s a car repossession, maybe a notice of garnishment or maybe it’s the humility of being served a lawsuit regarding a collections account.
 This financial situation has caused you mental stress, physical stress, stress in your relationships with friends and loved ones, and has also left you feeling at times depressed, helpless, and scared.

-You are not here because you have failed as a provider, a mother, a father, a student or a breadwinner.
+You are not here because you have failed as a provider, a mother, a father, a student, or a breadwinner.
 You have more than likely done everything you have been able to think of to avoid reading the words on this page.
 You have truly been selfless in trying to support the family and carry on, so your

 Some of these events may be your fault.
 Maybe you didn’t read closely enough the terms of a car lease agreement and the contract deteriorated and now you can’t make the payments.
 Maybe you bought into the housing boom and believed the mortgage agent when they said a variable rate mortgage will always be affordable or you could just refinance or sell.
-Maybe you were two days late on a low interest credit that then raised your interest rate to 29.99 percent and doubled your minimum payments because you weren’t paying enough attention to paying the bills on time.
+Maybe you were two days late on a low-interest credit that then raised your interest rate to 29.99 percent and doubled your minimum payments because you weren’t paying enough attention to paying the bills on time.

 Some of these events may not be your fault.
 Maybe for once in your life you took the family to Disneyland, only to return and find you have been downsized from your job of 15 years.
 Maybe the small business you have which was once booming has fallen on hard times in this economy and you are now looking for work.
 Maybe there was a loss of income in your family making paying the bills now impossible.
 Maybe it can all be traced to one moment in time when a sudden medical condition started the financial strain.
-Or may the COVID pandemic just plain kicked your butt.
+Or, may the COVID pandemic just plain kicked your butt.

-This is where you are.
+Whatever the reason, this is where you are.
 You are reading this to find a path out of this mess.
 Here’s what I want to do for you.
 I want to provide a light at the end of this long, dark tunnel.
 I want to get you through this maze and back to a productive life.
 I want to help you achieve a fresh start in your finances so you can move on and hopefully never return to this dark place.
 And I want you, right now, to start looking forward toward what life can and will be like in the future,

 Here is my first offer of advice.
-For one more moment, be it the next five minutes, hour or maybe even a day, I want you to let out all the things you really want to say to yourself.
+For one more moment, be it the next five minutes, an hour or maybe even a day, I want you to let out all the things you really want to say to yourself.
 Go ahead and pile the blame on yourself, tell yourself you were foolish, how you never should have followed certain advice, how you can’t believe how stupid you were, how you can’t bear to look at yourself in the mirror or face your family.
 Whatever you feel, go ahead and let it out.
-Look in the mirror and yell at yourself if you have to.
+Look in the mirror and yell at yourself if you must.
 When you have done this, continue reading.

-Let those feelings and emotions go, and keep only enough of them to remember you don’t want to be here again and that you have learned one of life’s more humbling lessons.
+Let those feelings and emotions go and keep only enough of them to remember you don’t want to be here again, and that you have learned one of life’s more humbling lessons.
 It’s water under the bridge.

 It is in the past.
 I want you to turn the ship around 180 degrees now and steam toward the future.
 You are looking backwards and feeling down.
 I challenge you to now look forward and know you are beginning to head in the right direction.